AFFF Lawsuits | October 2024 Update

 firefighters extinguishing fire with chemical foam

 Every state has created Statutes of Limitation that control how long an injured person can wait before filing a lawsuit to hold someone responsible for their injuries.
-The timeline that relates to your case will depend on many factors, including where you were injured when you discovered your injuries and could link them to prior AFFF exposure, and many other details.
+The timeline that relates to your case will depend on many factors, including where you were injured, when you discovered your injuries, whether you can link them to prior AFFF exposure, and many other details.
 To ensure you don't miss your window of opportunity to bring a firefighting foam lawsuit, consult with one of the mass tort lawyers at LLN, who can help you calculate the limitation period that controls your potential legal action.

 How Much is Your AFFF Lawsuit Worth?